masgeek/masgeek/README.md

 ### Hi there 👋

- I’m an experienced software engineeer with specialty on backend, mobile apps and system integrations
+ I’m an experienced software engineer with specialty on backend, mobile apps and system integrations

 - 🌱 I’m currently learning container orchestration
 - 📫 How to reach me: ...here